invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Prerequisites.rst

 5. Powershell module: Az for the Azure Activity log functionality.

-6. Powershell module: Graph Beta module for the Azure Sign-in Logs.

-7. Microsoft 365 account with privileges to access/extract audit logging.
+6. Microsoft 365 account with privileges to access/extract audit logging.

-8. Check if the Unified Audit Log has been activated.
+7. Check if the Unified Audit Log has been activated.

-9. Ensure that your PowerShell Execution Policy is configured to "Unrestricted".
+8. Ensure that your PowerShell Execution Policy is configured to "Unrestricted".

-10. If using the Graph API functionalities, the first time you'll need to sign in with an admin account to consent to the required scopes.
+9. If using the Graph API functionalities, the first time you'll need to sign in with an admin account to consent to the required scopes.

 ::